 If payment is received, we see another facet of accounts receivables – clearing.
 When the business collects payment for the invoice, it “clears” both the customer account and the invoice on the accounts receivable system.
 SAP accomplishes this through specialized clearing transactions, which affect the requisite areas of the accounts receivable system.
 If automated clearing doesn’t work, the operator has the option to do manual clearing.
 Cleared invoices refer to payments or credits that make up the owed amount to the company and are not subject to collection efforts.

 Credit management is among the oldest practices in business and answers the question, “When should we stop doing business with this customer?”
 Business partner records in SAP S/4HANA help solve the credit management problem.
 These records keep track of pertinent details about a customer, such as their payment behavior and the last time they paid the company.
+This has allowed gambling companies, such as Real Bookies to use these system to deal with customer credit.
 In the past, businesses would use a credit limit to determine whether a customer is “good for it.”
 However, while SAP does have a credit limit, the limit doesn’t need to be reached for the system to deny the customer.
 When the sales to a customer are blocked, an authorized person will have to decide manually whether to let the sales proceed.
 In this way, a business has a more robust system to manage customer credit.
 This system is further simplified by integrating SAP Fiori apps, giving credit managers valuable tools.